 Skip to main content

-Once your Client instance is connected, you can request a few different addresses and key types from the Lattice.
+Once your connection is established, you can request a few different addresses and key types from the Lattice.

 note